Proficiency Level Italian

 BA RR40 Italian Studies and Modern Languages (5 Years Including Foundation Year)

-Demonstrate the ability to write structured commentaries and coherent and deliver cohesive presentations.
+• To learn to write structured commentaries and coherent and cohesive presentations.

-Demonstrate the ability to report and summarise for the purpose of discussing and analysing.
+• To practise presentations and reporting for the purpose of discussing and analysing.

-Demonstrate awareness of the varieties of spoken and written Italian and registers (e.g. colloquial, narrative and academic) and use them appropriately.
+• To make you aware of the varieties of spoken and written Italian styles and registers (e.g. colloquial, narrative and academic) and use them appropriately

 No additional information available.